-All students in ENVE 576 will be required to write 3 blog posts throughout the Fall 2015 semester on topics related to indoor air pollution, indoor exposures, and environmental health.
-You may use posts from last year as a guide, but be careful not to duplicate anyone's work.
+All students in ENVE 576 Indoor Air Pollution will be required to write 3 blog posts throughout the Fall 2017 semester on topics related to indoor air quality, indoor exposures, indoor environmental health, and any other topics closely related to the course.
+You may use posts from previous years as a guide, but be careful not to duplicate anyone's work!